 This course provides an introduction to the fundamentals of reference and the role of instructional services.
 An overview of reference services will be examined while providing excellent customer service and follow-through to patrons.
 Emphasis on using electronic databases, OPACs, open educational resources, compiling bibliographies, examining patron feedback, and interpreting reference questions through the reference interview process.

-Prerequisite(s): 557-111 Fnd of Library & Info Services and (557-129 Online Learning & Technologies or 890-115 Online Success Strategies)
+Prerequisite(s): 557-111 Fnd of Library & Info Services and 557-129 Online Learning & Technologies

 557-134 | Library and Web Technologies // 3 Credits